Norwegian Fattigmann Christmas Cookies

 Dust them with powdered sugar/confectioners sugar and cool.

-Store in lined airtight container when cooled.
+Store the cookies into an airtight container lined with parchment paper when cooled.
 Enjoy!

 We wish you a Merry Christmas and a Happy New Year!